Albany International (NYSE:AIN) Releases FY 2022 Earnings Guidance

 Albany International Dividend Announcement

-Hedge funds have recently modified their holdings of the stock.
-Citigroup Inc. lifted its holdings in Albany International by 7.1% in the first quarter.
-Citigroup Inc. now owns 33,541 shares of the textile maker’s stock valued at $2,828,000 after buying an additional 2,229 shares during the period.
-Bank of Montreal Can lifted its holdings in Albany International by 37.7% in the first quarter.
-Bank of Montreal Can now owns 13,075 shares of the textile maker’s stock valued at $1,125,000 after buying an additional 3,578 shares during the period.
-MetLife Investment Management LLC lifted its holdings in Albany International by 56.1% in the first quarter.
-MetLife Investment Management LLC now owns 16,503 shares of the textile maker’s stock valued at $1,392,000 after buying an additional 5,928 shares during the period.
-Rhumbline Advisers lifted its holdings in Albany International by 0.6% in the first quarter.
-Rhumbline Advisers now owns 93,759 shares of the textile maker’s stock valued at $7,906,000 after buying an additional 529 shares during the period.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in Albany International by 14.1% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 27,915 shares of the textile maker’s stock valued at $2,354,000 after buying an additional 3,442 shares during the period.
-99.64% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in AIN.
+BlackRock Inc. increased its stake in Albany International by 1.1% in the 1st quarter.
+BlackRock Inc. now owns 4,948,017 shares of the textile maker’s stock worth $417,218,000 after acquiring an additional 51,597 shares during the last quarter.
+State Street Corp increased its position in shares of Albany International by 3.6% during the 1st quarter.
+State Street Corp now owns 1,068,382 shares of the textile maker’s stock valued at $90,307,000 after purchasing an additional 37,526 shares during the last quarter.
+Vanguard Group Inc. increased its position in shares of Albany International by 0.9% during the 1st quarter.
+Vanguard Group Inc. now owns 3,444,386 shares of the textile maker’s stock valued at $290,431,000 after purchasing an additional 30,652 shares during the last quarter.
+Dimensional Fund Advisors LP increased its position in shares of Albany International by 2.7% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,151,310 shares of the textile maker’s stock valued at $97,080,000 after purchasing an additional 29,943 shares during the last quarter.
+Finally, Aviva PLC bought a new position in shares of Albany International during the 1st quarter valued at about $2,152,000.
+99.64% of the stock is currently owned by institutional investors.

 About Albany International